 - You run the risk of sensitization (the animal becoming successively more fearful)

-- You risk confusing it with learned helplessness (animals giving up; a potentially pathological reaction)
+- You risk confusing successful habituation with learned helplessness (animals giving up; a potentially pathological reaction)

 Stimuli could be rated according to valence (whether they’re pleasant / unpleasant) and range from super-nice to super-nasty in how they are perceived by the animal.
 What the animal actually thinks is unobservable, but behaviour will give us a cue – let’s assume behaviour correlates to valence, and look at one end of this continuum for a while.